 Why any single one of these can lead you back to being single again.

-After seeing the success of these two back-to-back articles, my brand-new wife suggested I follow it up with another spin-off based on the "The 10 Biggest Mistakes Couples Make In Relationships."
-I thought it was great idea.
-Talk about a timely suggestion!
-As a result, I've assembled a list of non gender-specific ways that couples sabotage their relationships.
+I've assembled a list of non-gender-specific ways that couples sabotage their relationships.
 Hopefully, this list will help create some "a-ha" moments, great conversations and behavioral changes.
-Hopefully before too much damage has been done, couples can reverse course.
+Hopefully, before too much damage has been done, couples can reverse course.

 It's because humans have an ability to live in a world of their own making, simply by choosing where we focus.
 This is also how you can keep your love alive and vibrant at the same time.
-You can focus on what a lazy, forgetful, good-for-nothing partner you have or you can see them as a wonderful and loving partner who occasionally overlooks a request when they are distracted.
-Which one would you choose to spend a lifetime with, since the choice is all yours?
-As you believe, so you will perceive.
+You can focus on what a lazy, forgetful, good-for-nothing partner you have, or you can see them as a wonderful and loving partner who occasionally overlooks a request when they are distracted.

-As long as we're talking about how to respond proactively when things go wrong, let's just acknowledge that there will inevitably be times when your partner falls short, makes a mistake or frankly, just blows it.
-Even though it may seem justified or feel better in the moment, choosing a righteous response will only damage trust and create lingering resentment.
-Plus it will teach them to stonewall, deny and argue rather than simply apologize and admit a mistake in the future.
+As long as we're talking about how to respond proactively when things go wrong, let's just acknowledge that there will inevitably be times when your partner falls short, makes a mistake or just blows it.
+Even though it may seem justified in the moment, choosing a righteous response will only damage trust and create lingering resentment.
+Plus, it will teach them to stonewall, deny and argue, rather than simply apologize and admit a mistake in the future.

-It's critical, and really smart, to condition the behavior you want to see by using rewards and not punishment if you want a relationship that lasts.
-Take the high road and give your partner the benefit of the doubt, especially if they don't really expect or feel they deserve it.
+It's critical and really smart to condition the behavior you want to see by using rewards and not punishment if you want a relationship that lasts.
+Take the high road and give your partner the benefit of the doubt, especially if they don't expect or feel they deserve it.
 It really builds up appreciation, good will and a desire to do even better to please you next time.